-Of course, one of the great advantages of the Yamaha PSR and Tyros keyboards is the ability of users to load external styles into their keyboard as quickly and easily as they load the internal preset styles.
-To facilitate the use of external styles, the keyboards include storage device(s) -- USB drives, hard drives, or, on earlier keyboards, floppy disk drives or Smart Cards.
+Of course, one of the great advantages of the Yamaha PSR and Tyros keyboards is the ability of users to load external styles into their keyboard as quickly and easily as they load the preset styles.
+To facilitate the use of external styles, the keyboards include external storage device(s) -- USB drives, hard drives, or, on earlier keyboards, floppy disk drives or Smart Cards.
 These storage areas are used to hold additional files for your keyboard, such as more style files!

 Where Do New Styles Come From?

-As you become more comfortable with your keyboard, you will discover that you can modify any of the preset styles in many different ways.
-You can change the OTS voices used.
-You can even change the accompaniment voices.
-You can increase or decrease the default tempo and set your own, preferred, left-hand voice.
-Many users will "tune-up" a style with changes like this to modify it a to fit a particular song.
+You Create Them! - As you become more comfortable with your keyboard, you will discover that you can modify any of the preset styles in many different ways.
+You can change the One Touch Setting (OTS) voices used.
+You can change the accompaniment voices.
+You can increase or decrease the default tempo.
+You can set your own, preferred, left-hand voice.
+Many users will "tune-up" a style with changes like this to modify it to fit a particular song.
 The revised style can then be saved to one of the user storage areas as a "new" style.
 If a style were altered to fit a particular song, it is often saved with a filename reflecting that song.
 So, users themselves can create new styles by modifying the preset styles.

-Unfortunately, not everyone has the talent, or the time, to tinker with styles and make their own versions.
+Others Create Them! - Unfortunately, not everyone has the time, or the talent, to tinker with styles and make their own versions.
 Fortunately, many folks who can modify styles have also chosen to make their versions available to others by uploading them to various internet sites.
 There are many such sites on the internet where you can find style files for use with Yamaha keyboards and there are, literally, thousands of these styles available for download.
-Some of these styles are "tuned" preset styles, some are simply copies of preset styles from earlier keyboards, some are styles taken from arranger keyboards of other manufacturers and reformatted and tuned to work on PSR and Tyros keyboards.
-Some are styles that have been converted from midi files and some are styles that some very talented users have created themselves entirely from scratch.
-And, of course, you can also find commercial sources that have created styles and will be happy to sell them to you.
+Some of these styles are "tuned" preset styles, some are simply copies of preset styles from earlier keyboards, some are styles taken from arranger keyboards of other manufacturers and reformatted and tuned to work on Yamaha PSR and Tyros/Genos keyboards.
+Some are styles that have been converted from midi files and some are styles that very talented users have created entirely from scratch.
+And, of course, you can also find commercial sources that have created styles and are happy to sell them to you.

 PSR Tutorial Styles

-The Styles section has thousands of styles that you can freely download.
-Generally, these styles are in "zipped" files to minimize storage space and speed up download times.
-After you download the compressed "zip" file, you need to unzip it on your computer to get to the included style files.
+This Styles section has thousands of styles that you can freely download.
+These styles are in compressed "zipped" files to minimize storage space and minimize download times.
+After you download the "zip" file, you need to "unzip" it on your computer to get to the included style files.
 You can then transfer these files to your Yamaha keyboard.
-Even if you have a high-speed internet connection, it can take a long time to build up your own collection of styles; if you have a slow connection, it can take a very long time.
-And then, you have to unzip everything to get to the actual style files.
+Even if you have a high-speed internet connection, it can take a long time to download and compile your own collection of styles.
+And then, of course, you have to unzip everything to get to the actual style files.

 If you don't want to bother with all that, you can simply get one of the PSR Tutorial style collections.
 The first collection was put together in the fall of 2007 and included about 19,000 styles.
 A second was released early in 2009 with 16,000 additional styles and the original collection was also revised at that time.
 The third collection was released in August of 2010 with 15,700 styles.
 A fourth collection, released in 2011, focused on Yamaha internal styles and includes all the preset styles from Yamaha PSR and Tyros keyboards introduced in the previous decade.